 Visit a Chiropractor

 If you’ve tried all these sleeping positions and have a quality mattress, consider visiting a chiropractor for back pain.

-An experienced chiropractor can pinpoint the underlying cause of your back pain.
+An experienced chiropractor or a pain and spine specialist of MD can pinpoint the underlying cause of your back pain.
 Once diagnosed, they can perform spinal manipulations and adjustments to help fix the problem.

 This is a process that can take several appointments over a period of time.
 But, the end result may be an aligned spine with no more lower back pain.
 Once fixed, you should still use a good sleeping position to ensure you don’t cause the pain to return.

 Try any of these five sleeping positions to give your body the lower back support it needs for a good night’s sleep.
 Everyone’s body is different so you may need to test each position for a few nights until you find the one that’s right for you.
 If you’re still waking up with back pain, consider changing out your mattress and pillows.
 And remember that in serious cases, you may need to visit a chiropractor to see results.

 Looking for more ways to live your best, pain-free life?
 Bookmark the Health and Fitness section of this blog and check back often for fresh content.